atmcgrath/END-Digital-Collection/_texts/EN-InterestingSketch-1782.md

 *Sir James Fitzherbert to Lord Maitland.*

-Holland Manor, Wiltshire.
+<p align="right">Holland Manor, Wiltshire.</p>

-I WRITE to you, Maitland, from one of the most beautiful spots in England, yet I am very far from being happy, which is a proof that a man’s enjoyment must be within his
+I Write to you, Maitland, from one of the most beautiful spots in England, yet I am very far from being happy, which is a proof that a man’s enjoyment must be within his
 [ 141 ]
 own breast, and that it depends more upon his disposition than either connexions or situation in life.

 You will, perhaps, be surprised at my gravity, but the wonder ceases when I tell you, I am in love.
 Yes, Maitland, in love!
 After all the protestations I have made never to resign my liberty.
 But yet, while my reason revolts at the idea of charms, my heart urges me to wear them, and persuades me they will be silken ones,  and that I shall enjoy more real happiness in them than I have ever done while a poor solitary bachelor.
-Nay, laugh not, Maitland, for the time may come when thy 'hitherto invulnerable heart
+Nay, laugh not, Maitland, for the time may come when thy 'hitherto invulnerable
 [ 142 ]
 heart may fall a sacrifice to some proud beauty.

 Cruelly, indeed, have I been rewarded for my prudence in flying from fascination and the gay metropolis, and as cruelly disappointed in my expectations of finding relief in the peaceful pleasures of a country life; — but I rave! — excuse me, Maitland, and listen to my Sad story.
 In a former letter, I think, I gave you a description of Miss Beaumont’s person — (presumptuous wretch that I was to imagine I could long remain insensible to the numberless charms that centred in her!)
-The striking contrast that there was between her and
+The striking contrast that there was between her
 [ 143 ]
 and Miss Fitzherbert made me very soon feel the force of her merit, and I never thought myself so completely bless’d as when in her company.
 I was fool enough to imagine I was in love, and had the resolution to tear myself from her presence, and fly to the shades of Wiltshire for refuge; but, alas!
 I had not been here many days before I learned, to my sorrow, that I loved Amelia but comparatively.
 A beautiful girl, introduced to me by the name of Manning, taught me to make this discovery.
 Never did I at once behold so much beauty, modesty, and sensibility blended together.
-She came with Sir W illiam and
+She came with Sir William

-[144 ]
+[ 144 ]
 and Lady Manning to drink tea with Lady Holland.
 I was not at home when they arrived, but returned soon after; and when I entered the parlour I was struck with her appearance.
 She was sitting at the harpsichord, and, hearing the door open, just looked round and bow’d to me, but continued playing, which convinced me she had none of that mauvaise honte, which is too often the characteristic of a country lady.
 When she had ended the piece of music she was playing, she bow’d to the company, and walk’d with inimitable grace to a chair that was placed by Lady Manning’s.
-My eyes were all the time riveted upon
+My eyes were all the time riveted
 [ 145 ]
 upon her; nor could I persuade myself but that my senses deceived me.
 From that moment I really lost my heart.
 What fatality! — to fly from love, and yet be more entangled in its snares !* — I was indulging this reflection, when Holland came up to me, and whispered, that he wished to introduce me to his friends.
 I rose from my seat, and he recommended me to their notice by the name of Musgrave (which, by the bye, I must; inform you, is the name I assume show, by way of security, for, was I to acknowledge myself to be Sir James Fitzherbert, Lord Spencer would, no doubt, very soon find out the place of
 [ 146 ]